New Student Frequently Asked Questions (FAQs)

 - The UT Dallas Financial Affidavit form.

 - Supplemental financial support documents, if applicable.
-All supplemental funding documents must meet the requirements listed on Financial Documents for I-20.
+All supplemental funding documents must meet the requirements listed on the UT Dallas website

 - Copy of the passport ID page.
 This is the page that shows your name, photo and expiration date.

-Sign and pick up your Transfer Complete I-20 from the UT Dallas ISSO no later than the Census Day of your admission term at UT Dallas.
+Pick up and sign your Transfer Complete I-20 from the UT Dallas ISSO no later than the Census Day of your admission term at UT Dallas.

 Please note that students at UT Dallas are able to pace their own program completion.
 The program length is an average.
 Some students may finish a program in less time, while others may take longer.
 Please contact your academic department directly for more information about the established length of your program.

 The name of my major on my I-20 is different.
 How can I change it?